fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 23.12.2016 — See the invisible

+So it was not that hard to get the attribute called RuntimeInvisibleAnnotations.
+I just added a local annotation into java class and after compilcation it appeared.
+What a strange way to make this annotation unaccessible through Reflection API.

+As simple searching describes by default annotations are not visible in runtime yet the data about them is kept in class file structure.
+It is called Retention and its and additional Annotation that should be marked on your (Inception!) annotation in order for it to be visible at Runtime.
+Oh boy that is weird.

 ## 23.12.2016 — So I refactored a bit and WTF with default package

 I just had implemented some pieces of glue code and some more lines and got the point when keeping everything in one class was hard to read and understand.
 So I changed a bit my build scripts and folder structure and now everything is smaller in lines yet bigger in quantity.
 And of course more import statements.